opengisch/QField-docs/documentation/get-started/storage.en.md

 !![](../assets/images/export-qfieldcloud-files-from-qfield-4-options-to-send.png)

 !!! note
-    This functionality is only available on Android.
+    This functionality is available on Android only.

 ## Accessing imported content directly through USB cable